Bushuo/website/README.md

 This Website uses React with TypeScript on the frontend.

-For the backend, I make use of Sanity CMS.
+For the backend, I make use of GraphCMS.